FShahin91/LiquidTankLevel/README.md

 The brains of this project is a PIC16F877A MCU from microchip.
 This 8-bit MCU was chosen due to its cheap price, wide availabilty, nuemrous pins to work with, and it has enough resources for a project of this scale.
 Coding is done in C using MPLAB X IDE v5.50 and XC8 compiler v2.32, both from microchip.
 All the coding is done from scratch except for the LCD screen which was taken from [Trion Projects' LCD library](https://trionprojects.org/lcd-library-for-8-bit-pic-microcontrollers/) and modified to suite the project.

 ## Structure of the project
-* The [DatasheetLinks](DatasheetLinks.md) which includes links to all used devices datasheets.
 * The [include](include/) directory includes all the used header files in the project.
 Each header file has a short description of its function.
+* The [schematic](schematic/) directory includes the schematic for the system which was made using Fritzing.
+The TankLevel.fzz file includes the design on breadboard, the schematic and the PCB design.
 * The [source](source/) directory includes all the used C code files in the project.
 Each function in the source files is documented to give as many details as possible on how the function works.
 There are numerous comments that describe what the code is doing to give the user/reader the best possible understanding of how the code works.
+* The [DatasheetLinks](DatasheetLinks.md) which includes links to all used devices datasheets.
 * The [LICENSE](LICENSE) file has full details of the permissions for this project.
 The project is licensed under GNU GPL v3.0.
 * This README file.